 Google wants your website to be fast, easily navigable, and super relevant to its users’ queries.
 When your website is served up as a relevant result in the SERPs, Google wants the user to have a great experience after clicking through to your site.
-So, they’re going to reward websites that are fast and ultra usable.

 What exactly is Core Web Vitals?